 The Right of a Youth to be Accompanied by a Parent

-If the youth will be questioned by the police, the youth can ask to be accompanied by a parent.
-However, the parent can’t replace the youth in answering questions.
+If a minor is questioned by the police, they can ask to be accompanied by a parent.
+However, the parent can’t answer questions on their child’s behalf.